Pamirus/flappy-bird/README.md

 # flappy-bird-qt

-Flappy Bird game clone project using Qt Framework.
+Flappy Bird game clone project using Qt5 Widgets.

 The texture images were created by myself using [paint.net](https://www.getpaint.net/)

 The used font is [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P)

-The software architecture of the project will be improved soon.

 ---